Sirbucket/Fabric-Mod-Spotlight/README.md

 Fabric API should be installed for support for mods and provides some minor fixes itself.

+Visit https://adoptopenjdk.net/?variant=openjdk16&jvmVariant=hotspot for the best available version of java.

 | Mod Name | Description | Credits (Link to credit page or main dev name) | Stable Mod (Non Experimental, Yes, No, Kind of, Mostly) | "Dangerous" (Impacts game behavior heavily or causes the game to simply not load or corrupt a world file.) | Incompatabilities (Mods on this page or off) | Mod Page (Curseforge, Modrinth, Github, Gitlab) |
 |---|---|---|---|---|---|---|